Peeragogy/Peeragogy.github.io/pattern-heartbeat.md

 ---
-title: A specific project
+title: Heartbeat
 ---

 ## Heartbeat

 ### Motivation

 This pattern can help project participants stay in touch, and stay motivated.

 ### Context